 1972 Buildings classified by the National Trust as a Heritage Site

-1975 Last court case heard in the Courthouse
+1975 Last court case heard in the New Courtroom

-1982 Grant received from WA Heritage Council and restoration begins
+1982 WA Heritage Committe grant of $20,000 was received and restoration begins

 1985 Restored buildings re-opened as an arts complex